THE TOP FASTEST GROWING INDUSTRIES IN 2021 LIST – PREDICTIONS

 Le Corbusier used to say that the time travelling from home to the workplace was “overwork” and that it reduces on the same proportion the pretended free time people should have.
 Similarly, the 60’s Situationists movement proclaimed: “Transport should not be a supplement of work but a pleasant activity”

-In a way, I am loving that city planners and urbanist have been slapped in their faces by the new rules of no contact.
+In a strange way, I am loving the fact city planners and urbanists have been slapped in their faces by the new rules of no contact.

 Who said humans loved being cramped and moved along dark tunnels as rats running through sewage?
-Or even now, public buses being covered by ad posters so commuters do not even have the right to enjoy the view?
+Commuters using public transport do not even have the right to enjoy the view as public buses’ windows are covered by ad posters.

 Bicycles and electric scooters.
 Around the world, cycling lanes are popping up and bike shops are selling out.
 As worries over coronavirus have led people to avoid subways and buses, the bicycle is having a renaissance, according to Bloomberg Business.
 Facebook Insights also has reported a dramatic increase in conversations related to cycling shorts too.